 Michelle Murphy is a feminist technoscience studies scholar and historian of the recent past.
-She is the author of Seizing the Means of Reproduction: Feminism, Health and Technoscience (Duke University Press, 2012) and Sick Building Syndrome: Environmental Politics, Technoscience, and Women Workers (Duke UP 2006), winner of the Fleck Prize from SSSS.
-Her forthcoming book is titled The Economization of Life.
-Her current project is called Alter Life and explores the biopolitics and speculative futures of being already altered by industrially produced chemicals, especially endocrine disrupting chemicals.
+She is the author of The Economization of Life (Duke UP 2017), Seizing the Means of Reproduction: Feminism, Health and Technoscience (Duke UP, 2012) and Sick Building Syndrome: Environmental Politics, Technoscience, and Women Workers (Duke UP 2006), winner of the Fleck Prize from SSSS.
+Her current project is called Alter Life inthe Ongoing Aftermath of Industrial Chemicals.
+It explores the infrastructures and decolonial futures of being already altered by industrially produced chemicals, especially endocrine disrupting chemicals.
 She is currently involved in collaborations with Environmental Data and Governance Initiative, the Endocrine Disruptors Action Group, Engineered Worlds, and the Politics of Evidence Working Group.
 From 1996 – 2007, she was editor of the RaceSci Website.
 She has a PhD in History of Science from Harvard University and is Professor of History and Women and Gender Studies at the University of Toronto.

 Kelly Fritsch is a Banting Postdoctoral Fellow at the Technoscience Research Unit and Women and Gender Studies Institute, University of Toronto.
 Her postdoctoral research develops crip and feminist technoscience by tracing the political and affective economies of war, imperialism, and disability to examine body enhancement and capacitation technologies such as prosthetics and personal assistive and adaptive devices.
 Fritsch marks the biopolitical ways in which these technologies emerge, asking how these technologies are differentially produced, distributed, consumed, and utilized based on markers of race, class, gender, and sexuality.
 This project builds on her doctoral research completed in the Social and Political Thought Program at York University, which focused on how neoliberal economic and social relations come to change the way disability emerges both discursively and materially.
 Fritsch is co-editor of the forthcoming book Keywords for Radicals: The Contested Vocabulary of Late Capitalist Struggle (AK Press), is Associate Editor of The Review of Disability Studies: An International Journal, and her work also appears, or is forthcoming in Foucault Studies; Disability Studies Quarterly; The Canadian Journal of Disability Studies; Disability & Society; Feral Feminisms; The Journal of Cultural and Literary Disability Studies; Health, Culture and Society; Feminist Review; Critical Disability Discourse; and Upping the Anti: A Journal of Theory and Action.